BennyQBD/thebennyblog/about.md

 Well, mainly, that writing my "about" page hasn't been a significant priority yet.
 Sorry about that!

 But basically, I'm Benny.
-I write code, make videos, and I like to share interesting things I learn with people through those videos, code and writing.
+I write code, I make videos, and I like to share interesting things I learn with people through videos and writing.

 Wanna know more?